 There are many ideas presented in this book that are not supported by strong scientific evidence.
 Among them is the theory that we can detoxify our bodies and thereby improve overall functioning and the idea that we can reeducate our metabolism.
 However, there are also many theories that deserve more exploration.
 Nutrigenomics is a relatively new area of research with new discoveries to be made.

 The diet’s focus on whole grains, fruits, vegetables, and exercise is a well-proven recipe for health.
 Limiting your intake of refined grains, added sugars, and

 fats have also been linked to better health.

 The main concerns with the UltraMetabolism diet are that it can be difficult to follow and that not all of the ideas behind it are backed by strong scientific evidence.

-But overall, the lifelong diet promoted in phase two is based on well-established principles of healthful eating.
+But overall, the lifelong diet promoted in phase 2 is based on well-established principles of healthful eating.

 Before starting this diet or any diet, review it with your doctor.
 The first phase of this plan calls for a very restrictive diet, which could come up short in calories and nutrients if not well-planned.
 You should also talk to your doctor before taking any type of nutritional supplements.

-If you want to revamp your metabolism or feel that certain underlying conditions, such as a food sensitivity or sluggish thyroid, may be to blame for your weight loss struggles, than this diet may be worth a try.
-But be sure to seek the approval of your doctor first, and consider talking to a dietician, as well.
+If you want to revamp your metabolism or feel that certain underlying conditions, such as a food sensitivity or a sluggish thyroid may be to blame for your weight loss struggles, than this diet may be worth a try.
+But be sure to seek the approval of your doctor first, and consider talking to a dietician as well.